-If both spouses are citizens or residents of the United States at the time of the gift, and both spouses consent and make an election for federal gift tax purposes, all gifts made to third parties during the calendar year, whether made by one spouse alone or made partly by each spouse, are considered as made one-half by each spouse.
-Thus, the first $20,000 of gifts of a present interest in property to any donee by consenting spouses during the calendar year are not subject to tax.
+If both spouses are citizens or residents of the United States at the time of the gift, and both spouses consent and make an election to gift split for federal gift tax purposes, all gifts made to third parties during the calendar year, whether made by one spouse alone or made partly by each spouse, are considered as made one-half by each spouse.
+Thus, the first $22,000 of gifts of a present interest in property to any donee by consenting spouses during the calendar year are not subject to tax.

 To split the gift, the spouses must be legally married to each other at the time of the gift.
 If they are divorced during the year, they still may split the gift as long as neither marries anyone else during the year.
 In addition, both must be citizens or residents of the United States on the date of the gift.

 The special valuation rules under I.R.C. §§2701 to 2704 (dealing with transfers to or for the benefit of family members) apply for Connecticut gift tax purposes.
 For example, if a donor delivers a deed transferring title to his home to his children but reserving a life use, the value of the gift equals the sum of the value of the life estate and the value of the remainder interest (that is, the full fair market value of the home).
 Because this is a transfer of a future interest, no annual exclusion is allowed.

 Legislation enacted in 2003 delays the incremental reduction and ultimate repeal of the gift tax (other than those donors whose amount of taxable gifts, for Connecticut gift tax purposes, exceeds $1 million during a calendar year).
 See Special Notice 2003(12), 2003 Legislation Affecting the Gift Tax, and the instruction booklet for Form CT-709.